Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Check out the rates of the Hotel Groove Shinjuku inside Kabukicho tower or Bellustar Tokyo hotel.

-Don Quijote Japan discount department stores are home to thousands of items generally at low prices, from sneakers to stationary, Hello Kitty to Kit Kats (plus more interesting ‘adult sections’).
+Don Quijote Japan discount department stores are home to thousands of items generally at low prices, from sneakers to stationary, Hello Kitty to Kit Kats (plus more interesting ‘adult sections’ that include Tenga).

 Don Quijote Shinjuku Tokyo